seinecle/blog/_posts/2022-09-08-story-gephi-user-contributor.md

 In late Spring / early summer 2022, [Mathieu Jacomy](https://twitter.com/jacomyma) made [a call for Java devs to participate in the 2022 edition of the Gephi Code retreat](https://twitter.com/Gephi/status/1540983723071504384).
 To be honest I still don't consider myself a "fullfledged" Java dev so I did not answer the call, and was super happy when I was invited to join! 🤗.

 This code retreat happened in late August so a week ago.
 I've published a [short blog post in the middle of it](https://nocodefunctions.com/blog/gephi-code-retreat-2022/) and I'll publish a longer blog post about its conclusion.
 But in the perspective of my journey as a Gephi user / contributor detailed above, the week constitutes an important step:

 - first time in ten years I spend days in contact with the Gephi core contributors.
-Mathieu Bastian in particular has a lot of knwowledge on the Gephi code base which helped me get unstuck / speed up / expand the horizons of the features I could develop.
+Mathieu Bastian in particular has a lot of knowledge on the Gephi code base which helped me get unstuck / speed up / expand the horizons of the features I could develop.
 This made my experience as a developer of Gephi plugins not just more comfortable: it actually helped me overcome difficulties that kept me far from plugins.
 I can now come back to developing plugins!
 And I look forward to participating to the following Gephi events of the same nature.
 - I made progress in the way I think of my contributions between Gephi plugins and [Nocode Functions](https://nocodefunctions.com).
 I believe that I will develop Gephi plugins that are specific to Gephi, typical of a desktop app environment and which are integrated to the Gephi interface by nature.
 And I will leave other types of functions, which are less "Gephi specific", to Nocode functions.

 I hope, I think I have found a balance between the multiple components of my activities as a researcher and developer.
 Last week during the gephi code retreat, it certainly felt like it 😊: